 Mug cakes are best eaten warm & freshly made.
 But if you do have any leftovers they can be reheated and enjoyed within the day of making.
 Mug cakes aren't suitable for freezing but the batter can be made in advance.
 Simply make the batter ahead of time and store it in the mug.
 Cover the mug with cling wrap until you are ready to cook it.

-- 1 Flax Egg (1 tbsp flax seed powder & 3 tbsp water)
+- 1 Flax Egg (1 tablespoon flax seed powder & 3 tablespoon water)

-- 2 tbsp Maple Syrup (or agave syrup)
+- 2 tablespoon Maple Syrup (or agave syrup)

 - Prepare the flax egg.
 In a small bowl, combine the flax seed powder and water until well mixed.
 Set aside.

 - Combine the dry ingredients.
 Combine the flour and baking powder in a large mug.
 Or alternatively, you can prepare the cake batter in a bowl and transfer it to a mug later.